(October 20, 2020) David McGuire missionary to Romania, shares a testimony about God’s protection…

 That year I learned a lot about God’s power to get you through battles in life, especially how to stand up for what is right, even when people want you to give up.
 And I’m incredibly grateful for God’s restraining hand that afternoon when he showed me that he really could protect me when I am about his business.

 Growing ‘Food Outreach’

 It’s a joy for Rodica and I to serve the Lord in this region of Romania, Rodica assisting in worship ministry and I ministering in several village churches and leading men’s meetings.

 This has been a busy year for us as we ‘food outreach’ to 22 local church villages with this feeding program, sharing Jesus to both kids and adults with the focus on breaking down ‘legalism’ for a higher calling of the Lord .

-David McGuire is a missionary in Sighișoara and has built many houses for the poor in that area.
+David McGuire is a missionary in Sighișoara and has built many houses for the poor in that area as well as outreaching to children who have never heard of Jesus, using cartoon DVDs.
 Stoneworks International has sent individuals and teams to serve alongside them.
-(Article adapted from a Stoneworks webpage).
-Link with more photos: Stoneworks International.David-and-Rodica-McGuire
+(Article adapted from David’s testimony booklet below/Stoneworks’ article.
+Link with more photos: Stoneworks International.David-and-Rodica-McGuire).

 Recommended: David McGuire’s own story, A Work in Progress